mrseanryan/gpt-multi-atomic-agents/README.md

 - this agent can only generate mutations that are defined by `creature_mutations_graphql` from the file "creature.mutations.graphql".
 - the agent also accepts (understands) previous mutations calls, so that it knows what has already been created (`creature_mutations_graphql`).
 - additionally, this agent understands the shared GraphQL schema defined by `creatures_graphql` from the file "creature.graphql".
-  - This array of GraphQL files can also be used to allow an Agent to understand the mutations output by other agents.
+  - This array of GraphQL files can also be used to allow an Agent to understand a subset of the mutations output by other agents.
+This allows the agents to collaborate.
   - See the [example source code](https://github.com/mrseanryan/gpt-multi-atomic-agents/tree/master/examples/sim_life_via_graphql) for more details.

 ## Using the Agents in a chat loop